ezzing/3DLayout-documentation/4-Customization.md

 <img class="w100" src="./layout-doc-imgs/mainoptions.jpg" alt="mainoptions" />

-The buttons aligned to the right are custom buttons.
+The buttons on top of the canvas are custom buttons.
 User can define new custom buttons in this area.

 Here you can hide some existing buttoms, change the order of them and create new ones with the ability to trigger an event.